 Economic evaluation of the use of tobramycin nebuliser solution (TNS) for the treatment of patients moderately severely affected with cystic fibrosis (CF) stated that it lead to reductions in hospital attendance and intravenous (IV) antibiotic administration, which would be expected to improve the patients' quality of life and reduce interference to schooling and work.
 The higher cost of TNS treatment was partially offset by other savings.
 The clinical benefit observed was larger for the sub-group of younger patients.

-Tobramycin Inhalation Powder (TIP) was recently available for CF patients.
+Tobramycin Inhalation Powder (TIP) was also available for CF patients.
 Several trials showed a safety and efficacy profile comparable with TIS, but TIP had greater patient satisfaction in all the age groups.

 Recently, sinonasal inhalation of vibrating Tobramycin aerosol appears promising for reducing pathogen colonization of paranasal sinuses and for control of symptoms in patients with CF.